Skip to main content

 Paul Ekman’s 6 Basic Emotions: Understanding the Science Behind MorphCast’s AI

 Emotions play a pivotal role in human interactions.
 They influence our decisions, shape our social relationships, and even impact our health.
 Recognizing and understanding these emotions, especially in a digital age, is crucial.
 This is where the work of Paul Ekman, a pioneer in the study of emotions and facial expressions, becomes instrumental.
-Ekman’s research into the universally recognized Paul Ekman 6 basic emotions has laid the foundation for many technological advancements in the field, including MorphCast’s emotional AI.
+Ekman’s research into the universally recognized Paul Ekman 6 basic emotions, or six universal facial expressions, has laid the foundation for many technological advancements in the field, including MorphCast’s emotional AI.

 AI Understands Emotions